The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Another great thing to do while in town is visit the Croco Cún Zoo.
 It’s more of an animal sanctuary than a zoo because it is interactive.
 You’ll be allowed to touch and feed some of the animals, including crocodiles, boa constrictors, spider monkeys, and deer.

-I don’t normally promote zoos but in this case, they rescue wild animals that are in danger and help them to go back into their natural habitat, which is kind of cool.
+I don’t usually promote zoos but in this case, they rescue wild animals that are in danger and help them to go back into their natural habitat, which is kind of cool.

 One iconic landmark you won’t want to miss is “El Faro Inclinado.”
 This “leaning lighthouse” is in downtown Puerto Morelos, right off the main beach at Ventana al Mar.